Vegan Japanese

 finished sake old fashioned next to edamame and gyoza dumplings

-FAQs About the Sake Old Fashioned
+Sake Old Fashioned FAQs

 1. What kind of sake should I use for a Sake Old Fashioned?

-Go for a junmai or honjozo sake-something dry, smooth, and full-bodied.
+Go for a junmai or honjozo sake - something dry, smooth, and full-bodied.
 Avoid overly fruity or flavored sakes unless you're creating a variation.

 2. Is a Sake Old Fashioned strong?